How to Read the Bible — Scripture Reading for Truth, Clarity, and Spiritual Insight

 Sticking with the team won’t always be easy.
 “The sinful nature desires what is contrary to the Spirit.
 The Spirit desires what is contrary to the sinful nature.
 You ARE NOT TO DO whatever you want.”
 5:16-17

 Bottom line?
 Keep in step with the Spirit.
 5:25 But if you fall out of step, don’t beat yourself up.
 God still loves you.
-And after you apologize the Spirit of Christ will you draw you back to himself.
+And after you apologize, the Spirit of Christ will draw you back to himself.

 Christian Owner’s Manual: Advice from and Acts of Jesus